100 Hours of Astronomy 2024

 An IAU Outreach Global Project

-Join the IAU Office for Astronomy outreach for a 100-hour, round-the-clock, round-the-globe celebration of astronomy aimed at engaging as many people as possible - from children to senior - with the sky and sharing the wonders of our astronomical surroundings.
+Join the IAU Office for Astronomy outreach for a 100-hour, round-the-clock, round-the-globe celebration of astronomy aimed at engaging as many people as possible - from children to seniors - with the sky and sharing the wonders of our astronomical surroundings.

 100 Hours Astronomy IAU Calendar of Outreach Global Events Submission